Cadiac/comet/README.md

 :-------------------------:|:-------------------------:
 ![](https://c1.scryfall.com/file/scryfall-cards/normal/front/a/7/a76fa8d4-923d-4afc-ba47-ba10fc0fe46e.jpg?1663720554)  |  ![](https://c1.scryfall.com/file/scryfall-cards/normal/front/c/6/c65631b9-ca62-4851-9eca-9c760fb1a177.jpg?1627756212)

+This tool can also be used to calculate probability of winning from any starting game state, like to find the probability of dealing at least 11 damage with Comet already at 9 loyalty (7.39%).

 ## Results

 | Additional roll effects | Win %  | Squirrels | Damage  | Returns | Total rolls |